to South African Citizens in the Event a South African is Arrested or Jailed Abroad

 / Dual nationals / Legal Instrument / Location

-Consular Officers seek to ensure that South African citizens arrested abroad are treated humanely while incarcerated.
+Consular Officials seek to ensure that South African citizens arrested abroad are treated humanely while incarcerated.
 In this regard issues such as torture, inhumane or degrading treatment or punishment will be reported and taken up with the local authorities.
 The United Nations Standard Minimum Rules for the Treatment of Prisoners is used as a guide.

 What Consular Officers can

 - Establish contact with the detainee as soon as possible after verifying South African citizenship.
 (This service is rendered to ensure that South Africans who have been arrested, detained or imprisoned under foreign jurisdiction understand their rights and the services that can be provided by the South African Government.
 Depending on specific circumstances, contact can be in person, in writing, by telephone or through appropriate intermediaries);

 - Provide general information about the legal system of the country of arrest where available.
 Information may include details on legal aid (if available) and prosecution, a list of lawyers (no recommendations may be made for a specific lawyer) remand, bail and appeal procedures so that they understands their rights and the processes involved;

 - Maintain contact with the arrested South African citizens abroad with due observance of the laws and regulations of the arresting State.

 - Undertake prison visits.
 The frequency of prison visits depends on current policy, the location, culture and laws of the arresting State, the prevailing security situation in the country and/or the prison and subject to the Mission's operational circumstances.
 There are however, certain circumstances where prison visits cannot be undertaken with is outside the control of the Mission.